MarcoAsturi/vita-sicura-tool/README.md

 - **GI.A.D.A.**: Voice queries and greater integration with the customer database.
 - **Speech-to-Text**: Support for real-time audio file uploads.
 - **Data Quality**: Addition of further specific validation rules.

-## Conclusions
-GenerAI represents a significant innovation for the insurance sector, simplifying data management and enhancing agent efficiency.
-Current and future features promise to improve service quality, making GenerAI an indispensable tool.